 Discuss ways in which we can continue learning even when we may not have access to schools.
 Emphasize that learning is continuous and can happen anytime, anywhere.
 Every learner thinks of one skill they have that they can teach their friends (Eg: a dance routine, a song, phrases from a new language, a craft, a food recipe, etc.).
 Form pairs and take turns to teach it to your partner.
 Once done, form different pairs and continue until everyone is taught your skill!

-- Each learner comes forward and demonstrates one new skill they learnt.
-Discuss: How does it feel to learn so many new things?
-How did it feel to teach? - What are some things you can learn from people around you?
+• How does it feel to learn so many new things?
+How did it feel to teach?